Gaius10/game-of-life/README.md

 ```

 Then take a look at gaming.txt file.
-You can modify mannually the gaming.txt file to see a different behavior.
+You can mannually modify this file to see a different behavior.

 Enjoy!